 Florida Folklife Program Seeks Master Artists and Apprentices

-Secretary of State Ken Detzner announced today that the Florida Department of State is seeking applications for the 2018-2019 Florida Folklife Apprenticeship Program.
+Secretary of State Laurel M. Lee announced today that the Florida Department of State is seeking applications for the 2020-2021 Florida Folklife Apprenticeship Program.
 Expert practitioners of traditional art forms and persons with a strong commitment to learning and preserving folk and traditional arts are encouraged to apply.

-The application deadline is May 15, 2018.
+The application deadline is May 15, 2020.
 Interested masters and apprentices must apply as a team by submitting the joint application to the Florida Folklife Program.
-The Florida Folklife Council will review applications and recommend apprenticeship teams to the Secretary of State for approval.
-Final decisions will be announced by August.
+The Florida Folklife Council will review applications and recommend apprenticeship teams to the Secretary of State.
+The selected apprenticeship teams will be announced by August 2020.
 The program provides a stipend and funds for supplies.

 About the Florida Folklife Program